+Professional Conduct:

-Professional Conduct: Guiding Principles and Rationale Advocating for the best interests of students in the admission process is the primary ethical concern of our profession.
-This requires that students receive college admission counseling that they can trust.
-Members will therefore adhere to high standards of individual and institutional professional conduct.
+Advocating for students' best interest in the admission process is the primary ethical concern of our members.
+This requires that students receive college admission counseling they can trust.
 Conflicts of interest, whether real or perceived, and unprofessional conduct undermine that trust.
-Similarly, secondary schools, colleges, individuals, and NACAC member organizations and agencies should work together in an environment that fosters that trust.
-Public discourse that is based on false or incomplete information, hearsay, or malice is detrimental to that environment and to the fair and ethical practices necessary for the equitable recruitment of students.
+NACAC member institutions, organizations, and agencies should work together in an environment that fosters that trust.

-- To provide college counseling in the best interest of students, members will: provide guidance and information to help students determine their best academic, personal, and financial college match - To avoid conflicts of interest and the appearance of unethical behavior, members will: not be compensated by commissions, bonuses, or other incentive payments based on the number of students referred, recruited, admitted, or enrolled.
-The use of commissioned agents to recruit students who are neither US citizens nor US permanent residents is a recognized exception (See Section II.E., The Use of Commissioned Agents in International Student Recruitment) - Not offer or accept any reward or remuneration to influence an admission, housing, scholarship, financial aid, or enrollment decision - Ensure that representatives, including individuals, vendors, consultants, agents, or agencies, will adhere to the SPGP: NACAC's Code of Ethics and Professional Practices while acting on the institution's behalf. - To maintain a culture of professional civility and respect, members will not: disseminate inaccurate or misleading information about other secondary schools, colleges, organizations, or individual professionals
+- To provide college admission counseling in the best interest of students, members should: - Provide guidance and information to help students determine their best academic, personal, and financial college match. - Educate students and families of their ethical responsibilities in the admission process, including counseling students that it is unethical to: - Submit false, plagiarized, or fraudulent statements on applications or other documents. - Have more than one pending Early Decision application. - Maintain an active enrollment deposit or the equivalent at more than one US college. - Fail to notify colleges where they have decided to decline their offers of admission. - To avoid conflict of interest and the appearance of unethical behavior, members should: - Not be compensated by commissions, bonuses, or other incentive payments, based on the number of students referred, recruited, admitted, or enrolled.

+- Not offer or accept any reward or remuneration to influence an admission, housing, scholarship, financial aid, or enrollment decision. - To maintain a culture of collaboration and collegiality, members should not disseminate inaccurate, misleading, or disparaging information about other secondary schools, colleges, organizations, or individual professionals.

-Respect for Confidentiality: Guiding Principles and Rationale The college admission and counseling community depends on trust.
-An important component in building that trust is a respect for confidentiality.
+Confidentiality: Guiding Principles and Rationale

+The college admission and counseling community depends on trust.
+An important component in building this trust is maintaining confidentiality.
+Members should:

-- Members will send and receive information about candidates in confidence and will protect the confidentiality of all information that is shared. - College members will not ask candidates, their counselors, their schools, or others to divulge or rank order their college preferences on applications or other documents.
-They may ask the question verbally only if the answer will not be used to influence an admission, scholarship, or financial aid decision.
+- Send and receive information about candidates in confidence and protect the confidentiality of all information that is shared. - Adhere to their institution's policies for confidentiality. - Not divulge an individual student's college application status, admission, enrollment, or financial aid and scholarship offers without express permission from the student. - Not ask candidates, their counselors, their schools, or others to divulge or rank order their college preferences on applications or other documents.